anqua/at-a/index.md

 - *Jan 2026* — Chloe Zhu, a recent master's graduate of Architecture from Chalmers University, just joined @A as a PhD student.
 She will work on developing a new material system combining Bio-rock technology with reclaimed seashell concrete.
 Welcome Chloe!

-- *Jan 2026* — Lucky John Tutor, recent master's graduate from HKUST-gz, just joined @A as a PhD candidate.
+- *Jan 2026* — Lucky John Tutor, recent master's graduate from HKUST-gz, just joined @A as a PhD student.
 He will work on 4D printing and novel facade elements.
 Welcome Lucky!

 - *Dec 2025*: The group is growing fast: Xiaojing Liang joined in early December as an admin guru.
 Welcome Xiaojing!